Revised: September 2021

-Scotland has been named a ‘call centre nation’, with so many options to locate call centres whether in the UK and abroad it got us thinking if it is the Scottish accent that is winning people over.
+Scotland has been named a ‘call centre nation’, and with so many options to locate call centres, whether in the UK or abroad, it got us thinking if it is the Scottish accent that is winning people over.

 Throughout the late 1970’s and 80’s brands that were technologically advanced recognised the importance of call centres to their business.
 In 1985, Direct Line was the first company to sell insurance entirely over the phone and from there the call centre boom began.